“ A good laugh and a long sleep are the best cures in the doctor's book ”

 • Bathing Before Bed: The soothing hot shower or a soak in a bubble bath is a great way to relax & help you to feel really tired and sleepy.

 • Remove Distractions: These include bright lights or the flickering lights of a computer.
 Ensure that your bed and the temperature of your room are comfortable & that you have sufficient pillows and blankets.
-I love an electric blanket in the wintertime.
+Electric blankets are very cosy in the wintertime.

 • Sunlight Exposure: Daylight helps to regulate sleep patterns.
 So ensure that you are outside in natural sunlight for at least half an hour each day.